rm5565/Battleship/README.md

 trying to write perfect C code, but at least hopefully clear C code.
 Sometimes that means doing things in a less elegant way.
 Its always a tradeoff of compactness vs readability, and for this project I favored readability.

+### Building the Project
+This app is built using Visual Studio Community 2019 and runs in a Windows Terminal command line environment.